MouseLand/cellpose/README.md

 python -m cellpose
 ~~~~

 You can now **drag and drop** any images (*.tif, *.png, *.jpg, *.gif) into the GUI and manually segment them and/or process them in the GUI.

-For multi-channel, multi-Z tiff's, the expected format is Z x channels x Ly x Lx.

 When the GUI is processing, you will see the progress bar fill up and during this time you cannot click on anything in the GUI.
 For more information about what the GUI is doing you can look at the terminal/prompt you opened the GUI with.
+For example data, See [website](http://www.cellpose.org).

+For multi-channel, multi-Z tiff's, the expected format is Z x channels x Ly x Lx.

 **Example data**